akheron/sala/README.rst

 Configuration
 =============

-sala can be configured with an INI-style configuration file. sala tries to read the configuration from ``~/.sala.conf`` and from ``sala.conf`` in the top directory of the password store.
+Sala can be configured with an INI-style configuration file.
+Sala tries to read the configuration from ``~/.sala.conf`` and from ``sala.conf`` in the top directory of the password store.
 Neither of the files are required.
-If a configuration setting is specified in both files, the the latter takes precedence.
+If a configuration setting is specified in both files, the the file in the password store takes precedence.

 Here's the default configuration::